stoneyrh/gSOAP/gsoap/samples/dom/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a very small example to illustrate the concept.
 You can add
 declarations of data types to serialize.
-If namespaces are used in the XML
+If XML namespaces are used in the XML
 document, then follow the naming conventions outlined in
 [XML Data Bindings: Colon notation versus name prefixing](http://www.genivia.com/doc/databinding/html/index.html#toxsd2).